alex-calderwood/portfolio/_posts/projects/2026-07-01-the-writers-project.markdown

 layout: post
 title: "The Writer's Project"
 title-full: "The Writer's Project"
+# Renders the drawn logotype in place of the title text on the main page —
+# see .wordmark in _sass/_styles.scss.
+wordmark: writers-project
 date:   2026-07-01 17:41:39 -0700
 text: default
 tags: [art, research, project, ongoing, interactive]